DHARUNRAJ57/Cartrabbit-Credit-Application-final/README.md

 Click on the "Databases" tab.

-In the "Create database" field, enter mirco4.
+In the "Create database" field, enter cartrabbitcreditapplication.

 Choose the collation if needed (default is usually fine).

-Click on the "Create" button to create the mirco4 database.
+Click on the "Create" button to create the cartrabbitcreditapplication database.

 Verification:
 After creating the database, you can verify its creation by checking the list of databases in phpMyAdmin.
-You should see mirco4 listed among the databases.
+You should see cartrabbitcreditapplication listed among the databases.

 Run the database migrations (**Set the database connection in .env before migrating**)